pingcap/docs-cn/tune-tikv-memory-performance.md

 job = "tikv"

 [raftstore]
-# The default value is true, which means writing the data on the disk compulsorily.
-If it is not in a business scenario
-# of the financial security level, it is recommended to set the value to false to achieve better performance.
-sync-log = true

 # Raft RocksDB directory.
 The default value is Raft subdirectory of [storage.data-dir].
 # If there are multiple disks on the machine, store the data of Raft RocksDB on different disks to improve TiKV performance.
 # raftdb-path = "/tmp/tikv/store/raft"